 - in children or in adulthood with signs of hydrocephalus (usually headache, vomiting, blurred or double vision)

 - late in life or be even asymptomatic, probably due to adequate CSF flow through lateral foramen of Luschka

 Persistent Blake's pouch cysts occur due a failed perforation of the foramen of Magendie.
-As the foramina of Luschka open later than the foramen of Magendie during the embryologic development, this non perforation of the foramen of Magendie makes the fourth ventricle system to enlarge (4th and supratentorial ventricles) until the foramina of Luschka open and establish a precarious compensation with CSF outflowing into the cisterns 4.
+As the foramina of Luschka open later than the foramen of Magendie during the embryologic development, this non perforation of the foramen of Magendie causes enlargement of the ventricular system until the foramina of Luschka open and establishes a precarious compensation with CSF flowing into the cisterns 4.